Some Weird Facts About The U.S. Labor Market

 - The state of the labor market determines to a large part whether the Fed will continue to tighten monetary policy.

 We know that the 4.4% unemployment figure doesn't convey the whole story of the US labor market.
-For starters, it's a rate at which wage pressures would have emerged in previous recoveries, that is, it must be close to the natural rate.
+For starters, it's a rate at which wage pressures would have emerged in previous recoveries, i.e., it must be close to the natural rate.

-But these wage pressures remain rather elusive, which is unnerving investors as the Fed seems to behave as if we indeed are close to the natural rate, and tightening monetary policy is the order of the day.
+But these wage pressures remain rather elusive, which is unnerving investors, as the Fed seems to behave as if we indeed are close to the natural rate, and tightening monetary policy is the order of the day.

 This obviously has consequences for investors, hence we will try to figure out what's going on.